GDP-ADMIN/deepsea-php-sdk/README.md

 $scope = array(SCOPE::ALL);
 $redirectUri = 'http://apps.deepsea.co.id/auth';
 $host = null; // If it's set to null, default value will be picked --> 'http://api.deepsea.co.id'
-$version = null'; // If it's set to null, default value will be picked --> '/v2'
+$version = null; // If it's set to null, default value will be picked --> '/v2'

 $deepSea = new DeepSea($clientId, $clientSecret, $scope, $redirectUri, $host, $version);
 ```